Using video ads to attract new players

 Examples and campaign scenarios (generic)

-Scenario 1 — Reach and recognition: Launch an OTT CTV campaign using 15–30 second brand videos to build category awareness.
-Follow with in-feed social short-form clips to capture engagement signals and create remarketing pools for programmatic retargeting.
-Use non-promotional, compliance-checked messaging that emphasises platform attributes rather than play incentives.
+Scenario 1 — Reach and recognition: Launch an OTT CTV campaign using 15–30 second brand videos to build category awareness in approved markets.
+Follow with in-feed social short-form clips that capture engagement signals and create remarketing pools for programmatic retargeting.
+Keep messaging non-promotional and compliance-checked, emphasizing platform attributes and editorial context rather than play incentives.

-Scenario 2 — Consideration to action: Drive users to content-led landing pages with explanatory video and editorial resources.
-Measure engagement on the landing page as a primary signal for retargeting.
-Then serve short retargeting video ads tailored to the user’s interaction—these remind and educate rather than pressure.
+Scenario 2 — Consideration to action: Drive users to content-led landing pages with explanatory video, comparison content, or editorial resources.
+Measure landing-page engagement as a primary signal for retargeting.
+Then serve short retargeting video ads matched to the user’s interaction, using reminders and educational framing rather than urgency-based messaging.

 Scenario 3 — Cross-channel sequencing: Use lookalike models from your highest-quality traffic to seed social prospecting.
-Layer contextual programmatic buys to reach users on relevant content sites, and reserve CTV for broad-market brand reinforcement.
-Sequence ads so the messaging tightens from general to specific across exposures.
+Layer contextual programmatic buys to reach users on relevant content sites, and reserve CTV for broad-market brand reinforcement where budget and compliance allow.
+Sequence ads so the message moves from general awareness to more specific content guidance across exposures.

 • Define objective and compliant messaging